iluwatar/java-design-patterns/pipeline/README.md

 > 4. **Interior Assembly:** The interior, including seats and dashboard, is installed.
 > 5. **Quality Control:** The finished car is inspected for defects.
 >
->Each stage operates independently and sequentially, where the output of one stage (e.g., a partially assembled car) becomes the input for the next stage.
+> In the Java Pipeline pattern, each stage functions independently and sequentially, ensuring smooth data flow and easy modifications.
+The output of one stage (e.g., a partially assembled car) becomes the input for the next stage.
 This modular approach allows for easy maintenance, scalability (e.g., adding more workers to a stage), and flexibility (e.g., replacing a stage with a more advanced version).
 Just like in a software pipeline, changes in one stage do not affect the others, facilitating continuous improvements and efficient production.

 In plain words